 - Click on the ADD button to add the entry to the list. - 7.
-From the Define menu, choose Design Parameters or click on the DESIGN PARAMETERS option in the ITEM LISTING AREA to have the -program surface the respective folder. - Enter the following...
+From the Define menu, choose Design Parameters or click on the DESIGN PARAMETERS option in the ITEM LISTING AREA to have the program surface the respective folder. - Enter the following:

 LABEL: DC1

 MIN.
-REI NF.
+RE INF.
 RATIO: 0.09 %

 X-Dir (TOP LAYER): 3.25 in

 (BOTTOM LAYER): 3.25 in

 Y-Dir (TOP LAYER): 3.50 in

 (BOTTOM LAYER): 3.50 in

 - Click on the ADD button to add the entry to the list. - 8.
-From the Define menu, choose Column Dimensions or click on the COLUMN DIMENSIONS option in the ITEM LISTING AREA to have the program surface the respective folder. - Enter the following...
+From the Define menu, choose Column Dimensions or click on the COLUMN DIMENSIONS option in the ITEM LISTING AREA to have the program surface the respective folder. - Enter the following:

-LABEL: COL1
+COL1

-Type: Rectangle
+Rectangle

-X-DIM: 12 in
+12 in

-Y-DIM: 12 in
+12 in

-- Click on the ADD button to add the entry to the list. - 9.
-From the Define menu, select Slaved Nodes, or simply click on the tab and then select the SLAVED NODES option in the ITEM LISTING AREA to surface the respective folder... - Enter Wall Rx1 in the LABEL text boxes. - Select Rx from the DEGREE OF FREEDOM group. - Click on the ADD button to add the entry to the list. - 10.
-From the Define menu, select Loads, or simply click on the tab to surface the respective folder...
+- Click on the ADD button to add the entry to the list.

+- 9. From the Define menu, select Slaved Nodes, or simply click on the Define tab and then select the SLAVED NODES option in the ITEM LISTING AREA to surface the respective folder.

+- Enter Wall Rx1 in the LABEL text boxes.

+- Select Rx from the DEGREE OF FREEDOM group.

+- Click on the ADD button to add the entry to the list.

+- 10. From the Define menu, choose Load Combinations, or simply click on the Load Combinations tab to surface the respective folder.

+- Select SERVICE from ITEM LISTING AREA.

+- Click on the INSERT button.

+- Enter S1 for LABEL.

+- Enter 1.0 for CASE A and CASE B.

+- Click the INSERT button.

+- Enter S2 for LABEL.

+- Enter 1.0 for case A, Case B and Case C.

+- Click the INSERT button.